adel-mamin/amast/README.md

 Here is a full implementation of one active object with two states.

-It demonstrate several features:
+It demonstrates:

 1. creating the active object
 2. creating and maintaining a timer
-3. event pubplishing
+3. event publishing
 4. creating regular tasks, for blocking calls like sleep and waiting for user input